FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 33. The Tremendous Tak-Tak Tree (Australian Informatics Olympiad programme!)
 ### 34. Triple Hunting (Australian Informatics Olympiad programme!)
 ### 35. Friendlist (Australian Informatics Olympiad programme!)
+### 36. Write a program to check whether a number is armstrong or not.